- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 Kidney beans are legumes, which means that they are seeds of a pod plant.
 However, they may act as either vegetables or protein sources in your meal plan.
 People who eat meat or get protein from some other sources can consider a ½ cup of cooked kidney beans as one of the daily vegetable servings.

-A fantastic source of protein for Vegans and vegetarians as a cup of cooked beans contains 15 grams of it.
+A fantastic source of protein for Vegans and vegetarians as a cup of cooked beans contain 15 grams of it.
 Kidney beans have a huge advantage over animal-based protein foods because the amino acids you get from them are easier for the body to digest.
 Therefore, even athletes and bodybuilders, who need to control their muscle mass more efficiently, will benefit from eating kidney beans regularly.

 You can enjoy this food in a great number of ways.
 Try some kidney bean soup and salad as both are rather filling and delicious.
 Beans can be combined with any vegetables so that you can incorporate them into your favorite recipes with ease.
 You also should try making some kidney beans curry as it tastes incredible.

 Kidney Beans: Nutrition Facts

 Like all legumes, Organic Beans from Food To Live provide you with a variety of essential minerals and B vitamins, alongside protein and fiber.
 They are particularly rich in Copper, Iron, Potassium, Manganese, Phosphorus, Magnesium.

 A cup of cooked beans contains less than a gram of fat so that this food can be included in any weight management plan.
 In fact, it can help you achieve your goals faster because the carbs you get from the beans digest slowly.
 It helps control your hunger.